-The Dean or Vice President of Student Services will review the student's complaint and attempt to resolve the matter with the student and faculty or staff member.
-The Dean or Vice President of Student Services shall meet with the student, and the student will be given an opportunity to provide any or all information he or she has that is relevant to the complaint.
-The Dean or Vice President of Student Services shall also meet with the faculty or staff member and allow the faculty or staff member an opportunity to respond to the complaint.
-The Dean or Vice President of Student Services shall conduct any necessary investigation and then attempt to resolve the matter, if possible, and to provide a decision in writing to the parties.

-If the matter is resolved, no further action shall be taken and the matter will be closed.
+The Interim Dean of Student Services will review the student's complaint and attempt to resolve the matter with the student and faculty or staff member.
+The Interim Dean of Student Services shall meet with the student, and the student will be given an opportunity to provide any or all information he or she has that is relevant to the complaint.
+The Interim Dean of Student Services shall also meet with the faculty or staff member and allow the faculty or staff member an opportunity to respond to the complaint.
+The Interim Dean of Student Services shall conduct any necessary investigation and then attempt to resolve the matter, if possible, and to provide a decision in writing to the parties.
+If the matter is resolved, no further action shall be taken and the matter will be closed

-With regard to student complaints involving non-academic matters, the decision of the Vice President of Student Services is final.
+With regard to student complaints involving non-academic matters, the decision of the Interim Dean of Student Services is final.